EnotionZ/gpio/README.md

     // the pin value to either LOW or HIGH (3.3V) from your program.
     direction: gpio.DIRECTION.OUT,

-    // set the time interval (ms) between each read when watching for value changes
-    // note: this is default to 100, setting value too low will cause high CPU usage
-    interval: 100,

 }, function(err, gpioPin) {
     // Due to the asynchronous nature of opening pin, place code in this callback
     // Check for error before proceeding